 First, make sure that the landing page looks just as good on mobile as it does on desktop.
 Pay close attention to the speed of the page because Google has gone on record as saying that 53% of smartphone users will abandon a web page if the site takes more than 3 seconds to load.
 3 Seconds!
 Couple that with a recent study that shows we have an average attention span of just 8 seconds (1 second less than a goldfish) and you have a recipie for disaster if you aren’t careful.

 While I won’t be going into depth about landing pages in this post I think it’s important to ensure that your landing page has a call to action.
 What’s a call to action?
 Anything that gets people to act on whatever it is that you want them to do.
 It can be a lead form submission, a download, a phone call or even watching a video.
 Whatever it is it has to be very easy to do.
 Making people jump through hoops won’t lead to conversion.
 Having said that, if it’s not feasible to put the final call to action on the actual landing page, then you must make sure that your site is easy to navigate with a clear path to your desired conversion.
-Take a long hard look at your landing page data and pay particular attention to what is happen in analytics.
+Take a long hard look at your landing page data and pay particular attention to what is happening in analytics.
 Are they converting?
 Are they following the path you’ve laid out for them?
 If not, why not?
 Take a look at the data from both the desktop and mobile perspective, is anything off?
 If so, fix it.